 Fiscal incidence analysis also considers subsidies, alongside direct transfers and in-kind transfers such as government expenditure on education and health.
-In 2022, key subsidy programs in Kenya included the electricity subsidy, fuel subsidy, and fertilizer subsidy—all of which fall under the agriculture and energy sectors.
-While detailed information on these programs is limited, the available data provides insight into their scope and impact.
+In 2022, key subsidy programmes in Kenya included the electricity subsidy, fuel subsidy, and fertilizer subsidy—all of which fall under the agriculture and energy sectors.
+While detailed information on these programmes is limited, the available data provides insight into their scope and impact.

 The fertilizer subsidy is implemented through the National Value Chain Support Program (NVSP), which was launched in September 2022 to increase food production and reduce food prices.
 During the 2022/23 short rains, the government subsidized 71,000 metric tons of fertilizer, offering it to farmers at half the commercial price (Kshs 3,500 per 50-kilogram bag).
 A total of 3.5 million bags of subsidized fertilizer were distributed across 41 counties.
-The total expenditure on the subsidy in 2022/23 amounted to Kshs 17.1 billion, which represents 0.1 percent of GDP or 0.5 percent of total government expenditure (see Table 2.3).
+The total expenditure on the subsidy in 2022/23 amounted to Kshs 17.1 billion, which represents 0.1 per cent of GDP or 0.5 per cent of total government expenditure (see Table 2.3).

-Kenya generates about 87.5 percent of its electricity from renewable sources, including geothermal (43.6%), hydro (24.0%), wind (16.9%), and solar (3.0%).
-In June 2022, the government introduced an electricity subsidy that reduced power costs by 15 percent for Kenya Power customers (covering approximately 98 percent of consumers, or around 8.8 million customers, most of whom are domestic users consuming 100 kWh or less).
-However, the subsidy was removed in April 2023, leading to a 77 percent price increase.
-The total cost of the electricity subsidy in 2022/23 was Kshs 26.3 billion, which is 0.2 percent of GDP or 0.8 percent of total government expenditure.
+Kenya generates about 87.5 per cent of its electricity from renewable sources, including geothermal (43.6 per cent), hydro (24.0 per cent), wind (16.9 per cent), and solar (3.0 per cent).
+In June 2022, the government introduced an electricity subsidy that reduced power costs by 15 per cent for Kenya Power customers (covering approximately 98 per cent of consumers, or around 8.8 million customers, most of whom are domestic users consuming 100 kWh or less).
+However, the subsidy was removed in April 2023, leading to a 77 per cent price increase.
+The total cost of the electricity subsidy in 2022/23 was Kshs 26.3 billion, which is 0.2 per cent of GDP or 0.8 per cent of total government expenditure.

 The fuel subsidy was introduced in April 2021 to mitigate the rising cost of living caused by increasing fuel prices.
 However, the subsidy was discontinued in May 2023 due to budgetary constraints, leading to immediate price hikes of Ksh 3.40 for petrol, Ksh 6.40 for diesel, and Ksh 15.19 for kerosene per litre respectively.
-In addition, fuel prices were further impacted by a doubling of VAT on fuel to 16 percent, aligning it with the VAT rate for other goods to raise revenue.
-The total expenditure on the fuel subsidy in 2022/23 was Kshs 146.1 billion, representing 1.1 percent of GDP or 4.6 percent of total government expenditure.
+In addition, fuel prices were further impacted by a doubling of VAT on fuel to 16 per cent, aligning it with the VAT rate for other goods to raise revenue.
+The total expenditure on the fuel subsidy in 2022/23 was Kshs 146.1 billion, representing 1.1 per cent of GDP or 4.6 per cent of total government expenditure.

-Methodology and Data
+Methodology and data

-The methodology employed for the fiscal incidence analysis in this study is the Commitment to Equity (CEQ) assessment, as outlined by Lustig and Higgins (2013).
+The methodology employed for the fiscal incidence analysis in this study is the CEQ assessment, as outlined by Lustig and Higgins (2013).
 The CEQ assessment utilizes a comprehensive fiscal incidence analysis and a diagnostic framework to evaluate the poverty and redistributive impacts of taxes and public spending benefits.
 This section provides an overview of the methodology, including its extension to analyze the effects of fiscal policy actions on poverty and inequality by gender and for children, as well as a description of the data used.

-Fiscal Incidence Analysis Using the CEQ Framework
+Fiscal dncidence analysis using the CEQ Framework